NathanAW24/NathanAW24/README.md

 ### Hello there

 I am a first year Computer Science and Design (CSD) student at the Singapore University of Technology and Design (SUTD).
-I have a keen interest in applying Data Analytics to formulate solutions to various business problems.
+I have a keen interest in applying Data Science to formulate solutions to various business problems.
 Currently, I am looking for ideas and opportunities to build projects while learning Data Science and Machine Learning directly.

 Contact me through the links below!